The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 What level of commitment are you ready for?

-Some founders want a one-off intensive or a 3-month sprint.
-Others need a long-term partner to guide their relational growth through key inflection points.
+Some founders want a one-off intensive or a 3-month sprint to address specific issues.
+Others need a long-term partner to guide their relational growth through multiple inflection points.

 Choose short-term coaching if:

-You want help with a specific decision or offsite
+You want help with a specific decision or planned offsite

 You're testing the waters and not ready for a longer commitment